Slackadays/Chata/ultrassembler/README.md

     <img src="assets/Figure_1.svg">
 </p>

-Here's more on that.
+But it's more than just fast.
 Ultrassembler is...

 ### ▫️ Complete

-Supports all **2000+** instructions in these RISC-V instruction sets!
+Supports all **2000+ instructions** in these RISC-V instruction sets!

 - RV32E
 - RV32I